My friend’s answer to Shakespeare’s question, “What dreams may come when we shed this mortal coil?” follows:

 We have free will.
 Satan exists.
 Adam Sinned.
 And the perfect relationship with God was broken.
 Adam chose self-reliance & self-gratification over God’s Providence & Guidance.
 Satan sows seed of discontent between our needs and the expectations of our wants.
 Our wants are “Plus-One” whatever we have, never fulfilled, always in excess of our daily bread.
 Satan whispers that only self-reliance can satisfy our wants.
 Satan’s lies are illusions – Hollowgrams of Happiness – and not the solutions they promise to be.

 Solomon, who tasted all of life’s pleasures & treasures concluded, “Vanity.
 All is vanity.”
 Job lost everything when thieves murdered his sons, burned his barns, and stole whatever they could carry.
-Job, who was sitting on a dunghill on the outskirts of town, with dogs licking the open sores on his body, while his wife & friends were mocking him, said, “My Redeemer lives, and God knows me.”
+Job was sitting on a dunghill on the outskirts of town, with dogs licking the open sores on his body, while his wife & friends were mocking him, when Job said, “My Redeemer lives, and God knows me.”

-Lives, built upon the welcoming embrace of the forgiveness, of the outstretched arms, of Christ’s Redemptive Cross, believe in an eternal life with the Companionship of God.
+Lives built upon the welcoming embrace of the forgiveness, of the outstretched arms, of Christ’s Redemptive Cross and loving others as Christ loves them, believe in an eternal life with the Companionship of God.

 Thus, there are the only 2 choices.
 There is no middle ground.